Psychologist Therapist Counselling Hamilton

 Past experiences and fear aside, because people usually prefer social connectedness, loneliness is often associated with increased depression.
 Not only can loneliness lead to depression, but depression tends to lead to an increased tendency for people to withdraw socially, and this can then worsen or intensify their depression.
 This cycle can be hard to break.

 When people are depressed, they may not seek out others for social support.
 This is concerning because social support is known as an essential buffer against depression and other mental health concerns.
-People may not just avoid talking to friends or loved ones about their depression; they may also resist reaching out to professional heals when needed.
+People may not just avoid talking to friends or loved ones about their depression; they may also resist reaching out to professional helpers when needed.

 Approximately 49% of people affected by depression or anxiety never talk to a doctor or therapist about their difficulties.
 The fact that nearly half of all people affected by depression never seek help is regrettable because those people may never realize that they can overcome their difficulties with proper support and intervention.